 Teams also need to separate workflow readiness from invoice readiness.
 Even a correctly configured approval flow will misroute or pause if the invoice record is missing the right vendor, supporting receipt evidence, coding, or purchase order reference.
 That is why the approval process starts earlier than the approval button itself.
 If you are also reviewing the upstream side of importing purchase invoices into Business Central before approval starts, treat import quality as part of approval design rather than a separate concern.

 A practical pre-go-live check is to test real scenarios, not just the template example.
 Run a low-value invoice, a higher-value invoice, a PO-backed invoice, and an exception invoice through the route.
-That test shows whether approval limits, hierarchy, and workflow rules actually match the finance process your Dynamics 365 AP approval workflow is meant to control.
+That test shows whether approval limits, hierarchy, and workflow rules actually match the finance process your approval workflow is meant to control.

 What Pending Approval means and how the document moves after each action